jarrighi/NewRelicPractice/README.md

 ## Getting Started

-These instructions will get you a copy of the practice environment up and running on your local machine.
+These instructions will walk you through setting up the practice environment and apps on your local machine.
 This environment is meant to be run locally for learning purposes, not in production.

 ### Prerequisities